Jimbly/node-pipe-to-browser/README.md

 # Command-line utility mode

+You can also use pipe-to-browser as a stand-alone command line utility.
 This module uses [RC](https://github.com/dominictarr/rc) to manage its configuration, so in addition to command line arguments you may save your favorite configuration in .pipe-to-browserrc.

 ## example
 ```